Last updated:

 - Babies and young children, particularly under the age of 5

-- People with long-term health conditions such as cardiovascular or respiratory disease, or a mental health condition
+- People with long-term health conditions such as cardiovascular or respiratory disease, or people with a mental health condition

 - Pregnant women